How to File a Car Accident Claim in Alabama

 Attorneys have specific skills and training that can be critical assets in order to maximize your claim for compensation, such as:

-- Ability to anticipate insurance arguments: Alabama is one of only a few states that prevents accident victims from obtaining compensation if they share any fault for the crash.
+- Ability to anticipate insurance arguments: Alabama is one of only a few states that prevent accident victims from obtaining compensation if they share any fault for the crash.
 That means that if you are even one percent at fault, you cannot recover any money whatsoever.
 Given this law, it’s certain that insurance companies will try to push the blame onto you.
 An experienced car accident lawyer will know when you are being unfairly blamed for the wreck and push back with a solid, evidence-based claim that protects your rights.

 - Knowledge of court procedures: Filing claims against other parties requires a detailed understanding of how the court system works, what forms will be necessary, and the deadlines to file them.
 That’s a lot of extra work that you don’t need during your recovery.